lianruizuo/haca3/README.md

 However, this may slightly increase the inference time.

-## Acknowledgements
+## 5. Acknowledgements
-The authors thank BLSA participants, as well as colleagues of the Laboratory of Behavioral Neuroscience and the Image Analysis and Communications Laboratory.
-This work was supported in part by the Intramural Research Program of the National Institutes of Health, National Institute on Aging and in part by the TREAT-MS study funded by the Patient-Centered Outcomes Research Institute (PCORI) grant MS-1610-37115 (Co-PIs: Drs.
+The authors thank BLSA participants, as well as colleagues of the Laboratory of Behavioral Neuroscience (LBN) of NIA and the Image Analysis and Communications Laboratory (IACL) of JHU.
+This work was supported in part by the Intramural Research Program of the National Institutes of Health, National Institute on Aging, in part by the TREAT-MS study funded by the Patient-Centered Outcomes Research Institute (PCORI) grant MS-1610-37115 (Co-PIs: Drs.
 S.D.
 Newsome and E.M.
-Mowry).
-This material is also partially supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1746891.
-The work was also funded in part by the NIH grant (R01NS082347, PI: P. Calabresi), National Multiple Sclerosis Society grant (RG-1907-34570, PI: D. Pham), and the DOD/Congressionally Directed Medical Research Programs (CDMRP) grant (MS190131, PI: J. Prince).
+Mowry), in part by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1746891, in part by the NIH grant (R01NS082347, PI: P. Calabresi), National Multiple Sclerosis Society grant (RG-1907-34570, PI: D. Pham), and the DOD/Congressionally Directed Medical Research Programs (CDMRP) grant (MS190131, PI: J. Prince).